Sun School

 No, there is no scent to our sunscreens.

-In order to create an effective safe barrier between your little one and UV rays, we have created three safe mineral sunscreens.
+In order to create an effective safe barrier between your little one and UV rays, our sunscreens contain zinc oxide to create a physical barrier on top of the skin.
 The good news is after years of formulation and testing, we have come up with formulas that will not leave your little ones' skin white and sticky.
-For best use, squeeze a dollop of Sunscreen in your hand and rub, rub, rub.
-For our sunstick, apply liberally to little faces and use your hands to rub it in (avoiding the eyes).
-Mineral Mist rubs in easily as well and can be sprayed directly onto arms, legs, chest and back, leaving no white cast and no sticky residue.
-Remember to spray into the hands before applying to little ones' faces.
+For best use, squeeze a dollop of sunscreen in your hand and rub, rub, rub.

 What is the shelf life?